SEB-Core/mongoose-recipes/README.md

 ---

-### Creating Our Recipe Model
+### Creating Your Recipe Model

-We'll follow the same pattern for setting up our Recipe model.
-First, we need our file...
+You'll follow the same pattern for setting up your Recipe model.
+First, you need your file...

 ```sh
 touch ./models/Recipe.js
 ```

-In this file, we'll need access to the mongoose object, so let's import that again.
+In this file, you'll need access to the mongoose object, so let's import that again.

 ```js
 const mongoose = require('mongoose')
 ```

-Now, we'll need a new instance of the *Schema class* from Mongoose.
-By convention, the name of this variable will be our resource + Schema to clearly designate it.
+Now, you'll need a new instance of the *Schema class* from Mongoose.
+By convention, the name of this variable will be your resource + Schema to clearly designate it.

 ```js
 const recipeSchema = new mongoose.Schema({